pingcap/docs/explain-aggregation.md

 Starting from v7.4.0, the `GROUP BY` clause of TiDB supports the `WITH ROLLUP` modifier.

-In the `GROUP BY` clause, you can specify one or more columns as a group list, and then append the `WITH ROLLUP` modifier to the list.
-After that, TiDB will conduct multidimensional descending grouping based on the columns in the group list and provide you with summary results for each group in the output.
+In the `GROUP BY` clause, you can specify one or more columns as a group list and append the `WITH ROLLUP` modifier after the list.
+Then, TiDB will conduct multidimensional descending grouping based on the columns in the group list and provide you with summary results for each group in the output.

 > **Note:**
 >